KDE/documentation-develop-kde-org/content/hig/components/assistance/emblem.md

 An emblem that indicates unread notifications should take the form of a light-colored number inside a blue circle.
-The circle can become
-\"pill-shaped\" if the number is very large.
+The circle can become "pill-shaped" if the number is very large.

 ![Notification emblem](/hig/emblem-notification-small.png)